perk11/runwhenidle/README.md

 runwhenidle uses XScreenSaverQueryInfo() to check when last user activity happened therefore a running X server is required.
 Wayland is not currently supported.

+## Installation

+**Ubuntu and Debian**: Download the deb file attached to the [latest release](https://github.com/perk11/runwhenidle/releases/latest).

+Other Distros: You will need to compile runwhenidle yourself.
+AUR package is planned.

 ## Compiling

 Make sure you have `gcc`, `make` and `libxss-dev` installed.
 Run `make release`.
 This should produce a binary file `runwhenidle` in the project directory.

 If you want to install it system-wide, run `sudo make install` or simply `sudo cp ./runwhenidle /usr/bin`.

-I will package this for popular distros in case there is demand.

 ## Usage